Tits Geometry and Positive Curvature

 The group $\CC_3$ is the symmetry group of a regular cube (or dually of a regular octahedron).
 Its order is $48$.
 The $2$-simplices in the triangulation have angles $\pi/2$, $\pi/3$, and $\pi/4$ at the vertices.

-The group $\H_3$ is the symmetry group of the regular dodecahedron (or dually to the regular icosahedron).
+The group $\H_3$ is the symmetry group of a regular dodecahedron (or dually of a regular icosahedron).
 Its order is $120$.
 The $2$-simplices in the triangulation have angles $\pi/2$, $\pi/3$, and $\pi/5$ at the vertices.
 Note, that the occurrence of the angle $\pi/5$ \emph{excludes} $\H_3$ as a Coxeter group of a polar action. \end{example}